tgoehlert/librasp/README.md

 librasp is a library written in C++ that gives you easy access to the I/O interfaces on your Raspberry Pi.

-It can be extended and specialized for a wide range of purposes.
+It can be easily extended and specialized to fit for your needs

-WARING:
+WARNING:

-This is a bloddy fresh project and is not ready for productive use yet.
+This is a bloddy fresh project, it is not ready for productive use yet.
 Also keep in mind that the class and methodnames can be changed in this early stage of developement.